Jbollenbacher/RLM/docs/repo-architecture-map.md

     7. Execute via `RLM.Eval`.
     8. Feed truncated stdout/stderr/result back as `[REPL][AGENT]` message (unless intentionally suppressed when final answer already captured and no output changed).
     9. Continue or finalize based on `final_answer` and assessment rules.
-  - Handles repeated no-code behavior by one nudge + hard failure on repeat.
+  - Handles repeated no-code behavior by one nudge + hard failure on repeat, and check-in turns explicitly require executable Python.

 ### 4.3 Finalization and Check-In Gates